shraddha-r0/vegan-nutritionist/README.md

 ## 🚀 Future Extensions

-This MVP sets the foundation for richer features:
+With the foundations in place, the next steps are clear:

-- Voice-based logging
+- Voice-based logging and mobile capture
-- Ingredient-level parsing
+- Ingredient-level parsing tied to official nutrition data sources
+- Editing & deleting existing meals directly from the chat
-- Personalized nutrient targets
+- Personalized nutrient targets per training block or health goal
-- Diet insights based on goals
-- Vegan food substitutions
-- Trend visualizations
-- Health-aware recommendation engine

-These will be added iteratively after the capstone.
+- Progress dashboards and habit nudges
+- Integrations with wearable/health APIs

 ---